avular-robotics/avular_origin_simulation/README.md

 ros2 launch origin_v10_description robot_visualization_rviz.launch.py
 ```

 This will open RViz with the robot model and the sensor data.
-You can now drive the robot around in the simulation by publishing Twist messages to the `/cmd_vel` topic.
+You can now drive the robot around in the simulation by publishing Twist messages to the `/robot/cmd_vel` topic.
 For example by using the `teleop_twist_keyboard` package:
 ```
-sudo apt install ros-humble-teleop-twist-keyboard ros2 run teleop_twist_keyboard teleop_twist_keyboard
+sudo apt install ros-humble-teleop-twist-keyboard ros2 run teleop_twist_keyboard teleop_twist_keyboard --ros-args -r /cmd_vel:=/robot/cmd_vel
 ```